 Some key things to remember about the Quality category (or download a full summary here):

-- You can earn 1-10 points per measure submitted in the Quality category, based on your performance on the measure.
+- You can earn 1-10 points per measure submitted in the Quality category.
+Points are assigned based on your performance relative to benchmarks.
+Read more about 2018 quality measure benchmarks and download an excel spreadsheet of benchmarks here.

 - If you report fewer than 6 measures, you will still be scored on the measures that are submitted.
 This means that you can still get some points if you only submit one measure.
 If you cannot find six measures that are relevant to your practice, you may want to read more about the process CMS uses to determine whether you could have submitted more measures.